tsps40642/Causal_Analysis/0_introduction_to_causal_analysis_and_experiment.md

 - No need to understand distribution of the residuals since we’re not assessing model fit
 - No need to do train-testing split

+# Heterogeneity analysis

+Think about how two factors can interact.

+1. The interaction term in the lm is the additional lift due to combining two factors
+2. That is, the interaction term gives you the change in the dependent variable one can expect if both treatments are present simultaneously
+3. Heterogeneity analysis allows us to identify where the effect is located